Fact Sheet 5 - Landlord Petitions and Passthroughs

 Operating and Maintenance Expense Petitions

 When the annual allowable increase does not completely cover the landlord’s yearly increase in operating and maintenance expenses for a property, a landlord may petition for an additional base rent increase of up to 7%.
 This is known as an Operating and Maintenance or O&M increase.
-In determining whether an O&M increase is justified, all operating expenses must be considered, including: property taxes, debt service or mortgage, repairs, maintenance, insurance, pest control, garbage, water, etc. Electric and gas costs are not included in the calculation since an increase in utility costs may be passed through to the tenant by a separate petition.
+In determining whether an O&M increase is justified, all operating and maintenance expenses are considered, including: property taxes, management, repairs, maintenance, insurance, pest control, garbage, water, etc. Rent Board fees, capital improvement costs, vacant unit preparation costs, legal fees and costs for petition preparation are not considered to be O&M expenses.
+Additionally, electric and gas costs are not included in the calculation since an increase in utility costs may be passed through to the tenant by a separate petition.
+Increases in property taxes resulting from a sale of the property and/or debt service or mortgage costs may only be considered under limited circumstances.

-In order to qualify for an O&M increase, the landlord must demonstrate that total O&M expenses increased from one twelve month period to the next by more than the amount of the annual allowable increase.
+In order to qualify for an O&M increase, the landlord must demonstrate that total O&M expenses increased from one twelve-month period to the next by more than the amount of the annual allowable increase.
 Two consecutive calendar years or a 24-month period prior to filing the petition must be used for the comparison of O&M expenses.
-For example, if filing a petition in 2010, a landlord could compare the total O&M expenses for 2009 to the total for 2008.
-Alternatively, the landlord could use a recent 24-month period, such as July 2008 through June 2009 compared to July 2009 through June 2010.
+For example, if filing a petition in 2020, a landlord could compare the total O&M expenses for 2019 to the total for 2018.
+Alternatively, the landlord could use a recent 24-month period, such as July 2018 through June 2019 compared to July 2019 through June 2020.
 Please note that selection of a particular 24-month period in order to create exaggerated results is disfavored by the Board.

 To determine the per unit O&M increase, the total cost increase is calculated and then divided by 12 months.
 That amount is then divided by the number of units in the building.
 Costs are allocated to the total number of units in the building, including commercial units, not just to the residential units.